 We are recruiting a highly motivated Team Leader to lead a new team of five scientists as part of an exciting new drug discovery collaboration between the laboratory of Professor Alessio Ciulli at the University of Dundee, and Almirall (a global pharmaceutical company focused on skin diseases with high level of unmet medical need) and its Research Department located in Barcelona, Spain.
 Our mission is to discover and develop a class of small-molecule degrader drugs as a novel therapeutic paradigm to treat inflammatory skin diseases.
 Read more about the recently launched Dundee-Almirall collaboration here: https://www.dundee.ac.uk/stories/collaboration-target-severe-skin-diseases

 The post is available immediately and for a period of 3 years.
-Salary will depend on experience, but will be up to £49,553.
-This is a unique opportunity to gain experience in industry-style drug discovery within an academic setting, under the auspices of a new Dundee Centre for Targeted Protein Degradation.
+Salary will depend on experience but will be up to £49,553.
+This is a unique opportunity to gain experience in industry-style drug discovery within an academic setting, under a new Centre for Targeted Protein Degradation at Dundee.

-- Work collaboratively in a multidisciplinary team and diverse group, to analyze and interpret data, and communicate results to project teams.
-It is expected that the role will be on average up to 50% lab-based.
+• Work collaboratively in a multidisciplinary team and diverse group, to analyze and interpret data, and communicate results to project teams.
+It is expected that the role will be on average at least 50% lab-based initially.

-- A solid understanding of and experience with a range of structural chemical biology and biophysics techniques is expected.
-Motivated in establishing an interdisciplinary team and its biomolecular/biophysics research activities.
+• A solid understanding of and experience with a range of structural chemical biology and biophysics techniques is expected.
+Motivated in establishing an interdisciplinary team and its research activities.

 Informal enquiries may be made to Professor Alessio Ciulli, e-mail: firstname.lastname@example.org